cepharum/file-essentials/README.md

 * **minDepth**: Sets minimum depth level to be matched by any element included with returned list.
 Default is 0.
 * **maxDepth**: Sets maximum depth level to be matched by any element included with returned list.
 Default is `+Infinity`.

+This method is also exposed as `Find`.

 ### FileEssentials.mkdir( baseFolder, subFolder ) : Promise\<string>

 Ensures some given folder exists by successively creating all segments of a given path name in context of provided base folder.
 Second argument is either string providing path name relative to base folder to create.
 It may be array explicitly listing segments of that local path name, too.

 The method promises resulting absolute path name of eventually created.

+This method is also exposed as `MkDir`.

 ### FileEssentials.mkfile( baseFolder, [ options ] ) : Promise\<string>